JortvD/rust-migration-thesis/README.md

 - Q.D: Do I already separate different projects by how they migrate (eg fully or partially, are as replacement or as addition, official or unofficial)? -> ?

 ### Subquestion 2
-> What types of technical debt or other factors cause these projects to migrate?
+> What types of technical debt or other factors cause these projects to be migrated?

 (Notes: "or other factors" feels weird, but using only technical debt might miss developer stated reason.
 Also "cause" implies causality)